Sage-Bionetworks-Workflows/nextflow-infra/README.md

 1. Determine what is known as the stack name by concatenating the project name with the suffix `-project` (_e.g._ `imcore-project`, `amp-ad-project`, `commonmind-project`).

-   **Important:** Anytime that `<stack_name>` appears below with the angle brackets, replace the placeholder with the actual stack name, omitting any angle brackets.
+   **N.B.:** Anytime that `<stack_name>` appears below with the angle brackets, replace the placeholder with the actual stack name, omitting any angle brackets.

 2. Install [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [Docker](https://docs.docker.com/engine/install/) on your local computer or on a server available to you.

-3. [Create](https://sagebionetworks.jira.com/jira/software/c/projects/IT/issues/) an IT JIRA ticket requesting membership to the following JumpCloud groups for anyone who needs read-only or read/write access to this project:
+3. [Create](https://sagebionetworks.jira.com/jira/software/c/projects/IT/issues/) an IT JIRA ticket requesting membership to the following JumpCloud groups for anyone who needs read/write or read-only access to the S3 bucket:

    - `aws-sandbox-developers`
    - `aws-workflow-nextflow-tower-viewer`